robotnyc/vacation-mode-action/README.md

 ### `personal-access-token`

-A personal access token is required because the GitHub API token generated for actions does not include the `repo` scope necessary to control the repository interaction limits.
+A personal access token is required because the GitHub API token generated for GitHub Actions does not include the `repo` scope necessary to control the repository interaction limits.

 1. Go to https://github.com/settings/tokens and create a personal access token named `vacation-mode` (name is not important) with the `repo` scope.
 1. Copy the token value.